MAIF/daikoku/manual/src/main/paradox/firstrun/configfile.md

 # Config. with files

-There is a lot of things you can configure in Daikoku.
+There are a lot of things you may configure in Daikoku.
 By default, Daikoku provides a configuration that should be enough for testing purpose.
-But you'll likely need to update this configuration when you'll need to move into production.
+But you'll likely need to update this configuration when you'll need to move Daikoku into production.

-In this page, any configuration property can be set at runtime using a `-D` flag when launching Daikoku like
+In this page, any configuration property can be set at runtime using a `-D` flag when launching Daikoku like :

 ```sh
 java -Dhttp.port=8080 -jar daikoku.jar